volodymyrhudyma/blog/content/blog/2020-09-26-the-most-important-things-you-should-know-about-algorithms.md

 ## Algorithm complexity

-**The complexity of an algorithm** is a measure of needed time, space or other resources needed to complete the execution.
+**The complexity of an algorithm** is a measure of the time, space, or other resources required for its execution.

 Usually, this involves determining a function that relates the length of an algorithm's input to the number of steps it takes (its **time complexity**) or the number of storage locations it uses (its **space complexity**).

-An algorithm is said to be efficient when this function's values are small, or grow slowly compared to a growth in the size of the input.
+An algorithm is considered efficient if the values of this function are small, or grow slowly compared to an increase in the size of the input.

-Different inputs of the same length may cause the algorithm to have different behavior, so **best**, **worst** and **average** case descriptions might all be of practical interest.
+Different inputs of equal length may cause the algorithm to behave differently, so **best**, **worst**. and **average** case descriptions may be of practical interest.

-When not otherwise specified, the function describing the performance of an algorithm is usually an upper bound, determined from the worst case inputs to the algorithm.
+Unless otherwise specified, the function that describes the performance of an algorithm is usually an upper bound, determined from the worst-case inputs to the algorithm.

 Let's take a look at the **Quick Sort** algorithm: